datasciencecampus/access-to-services/propeR/manual.md

 The team, [planar network](https://planar.network/), who we initially used to convert the UK train data to GTFS, have created a TypeScript TransXChange to GTFS converter, [transxchange2gtfs](https://github.com/planarnetwork/transxchange2gtfs).
 Their GitHub page provides good detailed instructions to installing and converting the files.
 The method we used was:

 1. Install the converter as per the GitHub instructions.
-2. Place the XML files in a folder.
-3. Run `transxchange2gtfs *.xml gtfs-output.zip` in terminal/command line.
+3. Run `transxchange2gtfs path/to/GTFS/file.zip gtfs-output.zip` in terminal/command line.

 #### CIF to GTFS